CIS 5511. Programming Techniques

 They are usually considered in the above order, though very often a compromise is needed among these factors.

-When the (input, output, or intermediate) data of a problem contain multiple components, they are usually organized in a data structure, which represents both the data items and the relevant relation among them.
+When the (input, output, or intermediate) data of a problem contain multiple components, they are usually organized in a data structure, which represents both the data items and the relations among them.

 In the design and selection of data structures, the analysis of the algorithms involved is a central topic.

-Programming means to implement an algorithm in a computer language.
+Programming means to code an algorithm in a computer language.
 A program is language-specific, while an algorithm is language-independent.

 2. Time efficiency analysis